wabbajack-tools/mod-lists/rge/readme.md

 - Total - Being a really helpful guy.
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you
 - Frenchy - Thanks for the great work on the Linkle preset!
+- Forgotten God and Frenchy - Thanks for the great work on the logo and main menu replacer!!

 ## Contact